modulocity/automationstationgame.com/_posts/devlog-22.md

   <source src="https://i.imgur.com/lbKvnPY.mp4" type="video/mp4" />
 </video>

-The most common building is the conveyor belt, so I spent a bunch of time improving the belt placement tool, allowing you to quickly make paths around obstables and through your factory.
+The most common building is the conveyor belt, so I spent a bunch of time improving the belt placement tool, allowing you to quickly make paths around obstacles and through your factory.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/e0CRNty.mp4" type="video/mp4" />
 </video>

-You can read more about the build mode and the build menu in [devlog #8](/blog/devlog-8), [devlog #9](/blog/devlog-9) and [devlog #10](/blog/devlog-10).
+You can read more about the build mode and the build menu in [devlog #8](/blog/devlog-8), [devlog #9](/blog/devlog-9), and [devlog #10](/blog/devlog-10).

 ## A Change in Perspective